Be-Secure/BeSman/CONTRIBUTING.md

     - Only production-ready code is merged into this branch.
     - Releases are tagged from this branch.

-2. **Development Branch (dev)**:
+2. **Development Branch (develop)**:

-    - The `dev` branch serves as the integration branch for ongoing development work.
+    - The `develop` branch serves as the integration branch for ongoing development work.
-    - Automated testing is conducted when the pull request is raised to the `dev` branch.
+    - Automated testing is conducted when the pull request is raised to the `develop` branch.
-    - All feature branches are merged into `dev` via pull requests.
+    - All feature branches are merged into `develop` via pull requests.
     - Once changes are validated, an RC (Release Candidate) is prepared for testing.

 ## Pull request process

 1. **Feature Development**:

-    - Create a feature branch off `dev` for each new feature or bug fix.
+    - Create a feature branch off `develop` for each new feature or bug fix.
     - Name the branch descriptively (e.g., `feature/new-feature`).
     - Implement the changes in the feature branch.

 2. **Pull Requests**:

-    - Once the feature is ready, open a pull request from the feature branch to `dev`.
+    - Once the feature is ready, open a pull request from the feature branch to `develop`.
     - Ensure the PR title and description are clear and descriptive.
     - Various automated checks will be done on the files changed.
     - Resolve any failing checks promptly.